 Native American Funding

-The University of Arizona (UA) offers our current and incoming Native American students personalized scholarship and financial aid service.
-For assistance in applying for scholarships from your tribe or nation's higher education office as well as other scholarships, grants, and financial aid (loans if necessary, Federal Work Study, etc.) read the following information and contact your financial aid counselor.
+The University of Arizona offers our current and incoming Native American students personalized scholarship and financial aid services.
+For assistance in applying for scholarships from your tribe or nation's higher education office as well as other scholarships, grants, and financial aid (loans if necessary, Federal Work Study, etc.) read the following information and contact our office with any questions.

 Funding Application Checklist: